turgu1/sensor-box-v2-code-update/README.md

 # My Sensor Box V2 Software Updates

-Some updates to the SensorBox DIY project configuration file (standalone).
+Some updates to the SensorBox DIY project configuration files.

 See [here](https://www.printables.com/model/1079858-3d-printer-emission-sensor-array-sensorbox-v2) for more info.

-(2025-02-15)
+## (2025-02-19)

+### New code versions

+There is now three version of the software available here:

+- The Standalone Version (`sensor-box standalone.yaml`)
+- The Home Assistant Version (`sensor-box ha.yaml`)
+- The MQTT Version (`sensor-box mqtt.yaml`) -> Work in progress!

+Please note that the MQTT Version is not ready yet.

+## (2025-02-17)

 ### Code cleanup